Convex-Dev/payment-pointers/README.md

 To guarantee openness and reusability, proposed stack must also obey those generic principles:

 - Use only open-source technologies with permissive licenses
-- Remain itself fully open-source, from documentation to implentation
+- Remain itself fully open-source, from documentation to implementation
 - Achievable under current technical possibilities
 - Core features must strive to be portable and documented to allow so
 - Core design directly based on elements from the Interledger protocol